trees planted

 Hundreds of villages in northern Ghana depend on the Daka river for drinking, washing, cooking, and farming.
 But due to deforestation, the river dries out for months on end.
-Helping trees grow along its banks will restore the water level and prevent erosion.
-The trees also provide another benefit: fruit and nuts!
+With Tree Aid, we are helping trees grow along the banks of the Daka River that will provide fruit and nuts to local communities but also restore the water level and prevent erosion.

 Planting method